near/docs/docs/develop/contracts/js/quickstart.md

 ### Build

-With your smart contract complete, it's time to compile your contract to base64 which is compatible with `JSVM` requires this format.
+With your smart contract complete, it's time to compile it and encode it to base64. (`JSVM` requires this format)

 - Use the script you created earlier by running